statisticalbiotechnology/cb2030/qa/linearmodels.md

   > No you get the message wrong.
 For n>30, a t-distribution is asymptotically equal to a normal distribution.
 If you want to learn more about sampling distributions feel free to discover their beauty by your own.

 1. For the calculations of standard error at p.66 it is stated that the error for each observation must be assumed to be uncorrelated with the common variance.
 Could you clarify what this means and  why this is the case?
-  > The book actually states that the variables clearly are not the uncorrelated, however, it is a good enough approximation.
+  > The book actually states that the variables clearly are not the uncorrelated, however, that their independence is a good enough approximation.

 ## Relationship between F test and t tests
 1. The book chapter says that the t-statistic for a certain variable is the same as the F-statistic where only that variable is omitted, does this mean that they give the same p-value?
  > Yes.

+1. What is the advantage of t test over f test?
+  > None.
+For historical reasons, we call some special cases of *f* tests *t* tests.

+1. The book chapter says that the t-statistic for a certain variable is the same as the F-statistic where only that variable is omitted.
+Is this what is done in the ANOVA tests used in the jupyter notebook example, since it reports one F-value for each term rather than one F-value for all predictors?
+   > No, for most tests in the notebook more than one variable is tested. [*t*-tests](https://en.wikipedia.org/wiki/Student%27s_t-test) can only be performed in case-control situations, or when a single sample is to be compared to a given value.

 1. The ANOVA test can be used in order to check whether the means of two or more groups are significantly different from each other.
 For what reason is the T-test still in use, even though it is limited to only compare two samples at the same time?
   > Because you frequently want to test the difference between two groups.

-1. Is there an easy explaination for what the F value stands for, when you do the Anova test?
-  > Yes, ANOVA's are dependent on [F-tests](https://en.wikipedia.org/wiki/F-test).

-1. What is the advantage of t test over f test?
-  > None.
-For historical reasons, we call some special cases of *f* tests *t* tests.

-## Model selection
+## Which relations should be investigated?

 1. When does one decide to not use linear regression on a data set?
 Is there a proper way to determine this?
 1. In the textbook it is mentioned that if a predictor seems to be correlated with the observed variable Y in a simple linear regression it doesn't mean that taking account other predictors in a multiple linear regression it will still be significant.
 They demonstrate it with the example that although the advertising in the newspaper was correlated with the sales in the simple linear regression in the model that all the different media were used it was not.
 In the same context in the Jupyter notebook the size was not correlated with the gene expression, but the size in comparison with the grade was.
 Where is the line that allows us to draw conclusions focusing only in a few predictors especially in the really complex biological systems?
 Is there a way to correct for that?
 Does this mean that the size is correlated with the grade and the grade with the expression but the size with the expression no?
 How many predictors should we check in the case of the differential expression analysis and how confident can we be with the results???
   > The best answer is that we should only check the relations that make sense prior to the experiment.

+## Model selection

 1. In the book on the pages 78-79 about the three variable selection methods, which tests are used to generate the p-values in the different steps of the different methods?
  > They mean that you should evaluate an ANOVA for each step of the model building.
 I am a bit sceptic to these types of methods, as they indeed offers a possibility for p value hacking.
 You should instead just test the relations that make sense prior to the experiment.

-1. The linear model assumes that the residues follow a normal distribution.
-If the residues calculated from a data set don't follow a normal distribution, does it have any impact in the linear model constructed?
-Does this impact (if there is any) depend also on the sample size (i.e. the residues of a small sample may not show a normal distribution just because there are few data points to calculate the residues from, but if we had a bigger sample the normality condition would be fulfilled).
-   > Yes, the assumptions of the distribution of the residuals have to full-filled for the tests to be valid.
+ 1. Is there a reason not to always use mixed selection, such as greater computational requirements?
+    > Not really.
+However, all three suggested schemes are a form of data dredging, or p-value hacking.

 1. During the fitting process of a linear model, will only the parameters, (&beta;) change, or are  also the errors (e) affected?
    > Yes the residues are effected by which model we select.

 1. The hierarchical principle described in the textbook (p.
 89) states that if an interaction term between two variables is included in a linear regression model, the main effects of these variables (i.e. terms modelling the effect of the individual variables) should also be included, regardless of whether these effects have been determined to not be statistically significant.
 However, I have a hard time understanding the explanation for this.
 Is it not possible for an independent variable to affect a dependent variable only through its interaction with another independent variable?
 Will the accuracy of the model in that case not be decreased if we include an individual term for this variable?
-   > I liked the textbook's explanation: "The rationale for this principle is that if X1*X2 is related to the response, then whether or not the coefficients of X1 or X2 are exactly zero is of little interest.
-Also X1*X2 is typically correlated with X1 and X2, and so leaving them out tends to alter the meaning of the interaction."
+   > I liked the textbook's explanation: "The rationale for this principle is that if X1\*X2 is related to the response, then whether or not the coefficients of X1 or X2 are exactly zero is of little interest.
+Also X1\*X2 is typically correlated with X1 and X2, and so leaving them out tends to alter the meaning of the interaction."
    > Particularly the second part is easy to understand.
-If there is a small dependency on X1 or X2, that we do not regress away, it will be hard to tell what a significant dependency of X1*X2 means.
+If there is a small dependency on X1 or X2, that we do not regress away, it will be hard to tell what a significant dependency of X1\*X2 means.

 1. In supervised machine learning there is the problem of overfitting, does this also apply to linear modeling?
   > Not directly.
 If we select an overcomplicated model, we will get insignificant results, as we are decreasing the degree of freedom of the residues.
 However, it is easy to overfit to the data by incrementally refining your model to the data.